nearform-actions/optic-release-automation-action/README.md

 - When run, it opens a new PR for the release.
 - When/if the PR gets merged, it publishes a new Npm release and a new Github release with change logs

+You can also use it for releases without Npm.
+In that case, when the PR merges, a new GitHub release will be published.
+Which you can use to trigger another workflow that deploys the app somewhere (GCP, AWS etc).

 ### Usage

 - Install the [optic-release-automation](https://github.com/apps/optic-release-automation) GitHub app to your organization (or selected repositories)